aziis98/website-2023/src/pages/articles/talk-mce.md

 > compiler is written in the target language does not help at all; the same algorithms could be
 > translated into Pascal or Java or Ada or Cobol, and it would still be a perfectly good C compiler.

-as we will see, this is not the case for Lisp.
+as we will see, Lisp is a language that is particularly well-suited for writing meta-circular evaluators.

 ## Introduction to Lisp